-Some essential prerequisites
+Some important prerequisites

 - Proper credentials

-Your therapist has experience working with your child’s particular problem.
+Has experience working with your child’s particular problem.

 - Initial Assessment

 Everything starts with the initial assessment ; one written competently defines the problem and sets up everything that follows.
 It’s a critical document.
 It’s content provides useful information to other professionals working with your child.

 Your child likes and feels comfortable with your therapist.
 There is an obvious level of trust.
 Your child looks forward to the therapy session.

 - You feel good about them

 You believe your child is in competent hands.